lorne-rtm/smartnode-installer/README.md

 - Asks for BLS.
 - Checks smartnode status and if "Ready" script completes, if any other status script exits with a note.

+Before running this script you should have completed collateral + protx quick_setup to get your BLS private key.
+The script will ask for it at the start.
+You may want to run the script in tmux or screen as it can take awhile, especially if you do not use the bootstrap.

   Run the script as root:

   ```bash